Hilbert College Logo

 Hilbert students examining a fake crime scene.

-Students are admitted to the program after completing all undergraduate degree requirements, without the need to take the Graduate Record Examination (GRE).
+Students are admitted to the program after completing all undergraduate degree requirements, without needing to take the Graduate Record Examination (GRE).
 Students begin taking graduate-level courses during their final year of undergraduate study, then complete program requirements in the fifth year.

 4+1 Policy